gauravmeena0708/IITD-Machine-Learning/tools.md

 3. Student Perks & General Advice

-    Free Software: As a student, you often get free access to Microsoft Office, Adobe products, and more.
-Check the university's software portal.
+   - Free Software: As a student, you often get free access to Microsoft Office, Adobe products, Swiggy, Github Education and more.
+T
+   - Students get flat 10% discount in *Secular Canteen* near JNU GATE after showing ID card
+   - Hospital across the city give IIT students discount (ask whenever you are visiting)

-    Course Planning: Look into "Reading courses of study" to understand course requirements.
+   - Course Planning: Look into "Reading courses of study" to understand course requirements.
 Create a bucket list of courses you want to take, balancing easier and more challenging ones each semester.

-    Campus Life: Don't forget to take breaks and enjoy campus life!
+   - Campus Life: Don't forget to take breaks and enjoy campus life!
 Attend STIC and house dinners.